seyitdemirbas/instantransfer/README.md

-# Instant Transfer Project
+# InstanTransfer Project

 In this project, a file upload and download infrastructure has been prepared to quickly share rememberable file links over the web.
-Example site: [Fileil.com](https://fileil.com)
+Demo site: [Fileil.com](https://fileil.com)

 [React](https://github.com/facebook/react) was used for the Front-End and [Parse Server](https://github.com/parse-community/parse-server/) was used for the Back-End.